RickRedSix/twitter-webhook-boilerplate-python/README.md

 # Twitter Webhook Boilerplate Python

-This is a work-in-progress port of a Twitter webhook server to Python 3.x
+This is a work-in-progress port of a Twitter webhook server to Python 3.x.
+Several TODOs are noted in the code, but this should be functional.

 Starter app / scripts for consuming events via Account Activity API.